History of Iran: Constitutional Revolution and deposition

+The V-Dem Democracy Indices for electoral democracy (solid) and liberal democracy (dotted) show Iranian electoral democracy starting with the Constitutional Revolution.

 The Great Persian Famine of 1870–1871 is believed to have caused the death of two million people.

 A new era in the history of Iran dawned with the Persian Constitutional Revolution against the shah in the late 19th and early 20th centuries.
 The shah managed to remain in power, granting a limited constitution in 1906 (making the country a constitutional monarchy).
 The first Majlis (parliament) was convened on 7 October 1906.
 The discovery of petroleum in 1908 by the British in Khuzestan spawned intense renewed interest in Persia by the British Empire (see William Knox D'Arcy and Anglo-Iranian Oil Company, now BP).
 Britain's influence was solidified by the establishment of the Indo-European Telegraph Department in the 1860s and the Imperial Bank of Persia in 1889.
 By the end of the 19th century, European interference became so pronounced that Iran's central government required Anglo-Russian approval for ministerial appointments.
 Control of Persia remained contested between the United Kingdom and Russia, in what became known as The Great Game, and codified in the Anglo-Russian Convention of 1907, which divided Iran into spheres of influence, regardless of her national sovereignty.

 During World War I, the country was occupied by British, Ottoman and Russian forces but was essentially neutral (see Persian Campaign).
 In 1919, after the Russian Revolution and their withdrawal, Britain attempted to establish a protectorate in Iran, which was unsuccessful.
 The Constitutionalist movement of Gilan and the central power vacuum caused by the instability of the Qajar government resulted in the rise of Reza Khan, later Reza Shah Pahlavi, who established the Pahlavi dynasty in 1925.
-In 1921, Reza Khan, an officer of the Persian Cossack Brigade, (along with Seyyed Zia'eddin Tabatabai) led a military led a coup against governing officials (leaving the Qajar monarchy nominally head of state).
+In 1921, Reza Khan, an officer of the Persian Cossack Brigade, (along with Seyyed Zia'eddin Tabatabai) led a military coup against governing officials (leaving the Qajar monarchy nominally head of state).
+(Note: According to Encyclopædia Iranica it was targeted at officials who were in power and actually had a role in controlling the government — the cabinet and others who had a role in governing Iran.)
 In 1925, after being prime minister for two years, Reza Khan did depose the Qajar dynasty and became the first shah of the Pahlavi dynasty.